Lumad: Tagabawa

 Tagabawa is the language used by the Bagobo-Tagabawa.
 They are an indigenous tribe in Mindanao.
 They live in the surrounding areas of Mt.
 Apo.

 Tagakaulo

 Tagakaulo is one of the tribes in Mindanao.
-Their traditional territories is in Davao del Sur and the Sarangani Province particularly in the localities of Malalag, Lais, Talaguton Rivers, Sta.
+Their traditional territories are in Davao del Sur and the Sarangani Province particularly in the localities of Malalag, Lais, Talaguton Rivers, Sta.
 Maria, and Malita of Davao Occidental, and Malungon of the Sarangani Province.
-Tagakaulo means "from the head(waters)".
+Tagakaulo means 'from the head(waters)'.
 The Tagakaulo tribe originally came from the western shores of the Gulf of Davao and south of Mt.
 Apo. a long time ago.

 Talaandig

 Talaandig are originally from the foothills of Mount Kitanglad in Bukidnon, specifically in the municipalities of Talakag and Lantapan.

 Tasaday

 The Tasaday is a group of about two dozen people living within the deep and mountainous rainforests of Mindanao, who attracted wide media attention in 1971 when they were first "discovered" by western scientists who reported that they were living at a "stone age" level of technology and had been completely isolated from the rest of Philippine society.
 They later attracted attention in the 1980s when it was reported that their discovery had in fact been an elaborate hoax, and doubt was raised both about their status as isolated from other societies and even about the reality of their existence as a separate ethnic group.
 The question of whether Tasaday studies published in the seventies are accurate is still being discussed.